 While I was travelling in Europe I could even find skype on most internet cafe computers so I travelled around with my own headset just incase they did not some provided.

 Skype is a bit expensive.
 Another way I've been using is Global Call.
 I downloaded this app from Google Store, I got 30 minutes to call for free already and I've been using it ever since to call not only to the US but other countries as well.
 The rate is 6 times cheaper than Skype while the quality is comparable.
-Check it out! :) http://uglobalcall.com/ about 5 years ago
+Check it out! :) http://uglobalcall.com/ over 5 years ago